-This blog is a continuation of a series of blogs related to the 2020 Wilson Research Group Functional Verification Study.
-In my previous blog, I discussed verification effort trends specifically focused on where FPGA design and verification engineers spend their time.
+This blog is a continuation of a series of blogs related to the 2022 Wilson Research Group Functional Verification Study (click here).
+In my previous blog, I continue the discussion of FPGA verification effort trends by looking at where engineers spend their time.
 In this blog I present verification techniques and technologies adoption trends, as identified by the 2020 Wilson Research Group study.

 FPGA Verification Technology Adoption Trends

 An interesting trend we see in the FPGA space is a continual maturing of its functional verification processes.
 In fact, we find that the FPGA design space is about where the ASIC/IC design space was about seven years ago in terms of pre-lab verification maturity—and it is catching up quickly.
 A question you might ask is, “What is driving this trend?”
 In Part 1 of this blog series I showed rising design complexity with the adoption of more advanced FPGA designs, as well as multiple embedded processor architectures targeted at FPGA designs.
-In addition, I’ve presented trend data that shows an increase in total project time and effort spent in verification (Part 3 and Part 4).
+In addition, I’ve presented trend data that shows an increase in total project time and effort spent in verification in the Part 3 and Part 4 of this blog series.